 - Access to numerous phones

 - Use of unusual terms e.g. going country

 - Associating with gangs

 - School truancy or going missing

 One of the biggest contributors to modern slavery is homelessness and destitution.
 Because of this we sit on the Humber modern slavery partnership, a collective of over 70 front line organisations dedicated to tackling modern slavery in Humberside.

 Find more out about HMSP here http://www.humberantislave.co.uk/

 We believe we should have a world free of slavery and exploitation for all.
 With homelessness and poverty being a major contributor to modern slavery we are working on ways to identify those links, support potential victims and remove those desperate circumstances which could lead to someone being exploited.

-One way in which we are working to tackle modern slavery is to develop monitoring and reporting procedures with an on street task force, trained and motivated to investigate potential trafficking rings, sexual exploitation, forced labor and serious financial abuse and manipulation.
+One way in which we are working to tackle modern slavery is to develop monitoring and reporting procedures with a tactical and strategic task force, trained and motivated to investigate potential trafficking rings, sexual exploitation, forced labor and serious financial abuse and manipulation.
 Working closely with partners as part of the HMSP we are confident we can better support victims, bring perpetrators to justice and raise valuable awareness.